taskcontrols/py-taskcontrol/README.md

 # workflow
-    - Create workflows with before and after middlewares Workflow is a python library to create tasks based on named workflows.
+    - Create named workflows and run tasks with before and after middlewares Workflow is a python library to create tasks based on named workflows.
 It allows middlewares before and after each task

 # Installation